|Approved by||Chief Financial Officer|

 - Supplies made from unregistered persons

-The goods must be situated in NZ at time of supply of supply and payment for the goods must have been made.
+The goods must be situated in New Zealand at time of supply of supply and payment for the goods must have been made.

 To be able to make a claim we have to hold the following information: